brendt/stitcher.io/src/content/blog/2018-04-30-dependency-injection-for-beginners.md

 You're in the car business,
 your job is to make cars on-demand.
 The object-oriented programmer in you says:
-"no problem, I'll make a blueprint that I can use to make as much cars as I want!".
+"no problem, I'll make a blueprint that I can use to make as many cars as I want!".

 ```php
 class Car